Dementia & the Fairway: How Golf Can Bring Joy and Connection

 We’re building a welcoming space where people of all abilities feel supported and connected — with golf as a gentle, joyful thread.

 🌸 Interested?
-Reach out to us today at Pip on the Tee
+Reach out to us today at Relaxed Golf

 📸 Follow us on Instagram and Facebook for stories, tips, and inspiration.